-There’s a funny cartoon about a king who is hard at work striping lines on the pavement.
-The queen, standing nearby, scolds her husband and tell him, “You have to delegate some authority!”
+There’s a funny cartoon about a king who is hard at work, striping lines on the pavement.
+The queen, standing nearby, is scolding her husband, saying, “You have to delegate some authority!”

 In your efforts to get things done perfectly, have you become the impractical king?

 It can be hard to hand over even the smallest of responsibilities to others when you are equipped with the belief that you must do things yourself if you want them done right.